rutvik110/flutter_audio_waveforms/README.md

 </p>

-Flutter Audio Waveforms is an UI library to add audio waveforms to your apps easily ,while also providing customization options.
+A UI library for easily adding audio waveforms to your apps, with several customization options.

 # Features